xkatianx/hanabi-bot/README.md

 - Navigate to the cloned repository in a terminal and run `npm install` to install required dependencies.
 - Export the environment variables `HANABI_USERNAME` and `HANABI_PASSWORD` for the bot to log in.
     - You'll need to create its account on hanab.live first.
-- Run `node src/hanabi-bot.js` to start the bot.
+- Run `npm start` to start the bot.

 ## Supported commands
 Send a PM to the bot on hanab.live to get it to respond.